Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 - PK (for G1): silently call PSA
 - PK (for G2): opt-in use of PSA (new key type)
+- PK (for G5): store keys in PSA-friendly format when `ECP_C` is disabled and `USE_PSA` is enabled
-- Cipher (G1): replace calls at each call site
+- Cipher (G1, TLS): replace calls at each call site
+- Cipher (G5): create a new internal abstraction layer for (non-DES) block ciphers that silently calls PSA when a driver is available, see `md-cipher-dispatch.md`.
 - MD (G1, X.509 and TLS): replace calls at each call site (depending on `USE_PSA_CRYPTO`)
 - MD (G5): silently call PSA when a driver is available, see